istio/istio/devel/README.md

-# Developing on Istio
+# Developing for Istio

 See also the [broker](https://github.com/istio/broker/blob/master/doc/dev/development.md) and [mixer](https://github.com/istio/mixer/blob/master/doc/dev/development.md)
 development setup and guidelines

-## Collection of scripts and notes for developing on Istio
+## Collection of scripts and notes for developing for Istio

 For local development (building from source and running the major components) on Ubuntu/raw VM: